xrfez/NimBase/README.md

 - **Compilers**: GCC, Clang, LLVM (with full toolchain), TCC, Zig, and MinGW
 - **Build Tools**: CMake, Make, LLD (LLVM linker) for project building
 - **Cross-Compilation**: Build for Windows, Linux, and macOS from the same container
+- **Windows Executable Tools**: rcedit and windres for adding icons and version info to .exe files
 - **JavaScript Ecosystem**: Node.js with npm and Bun (with built-in package manager)
 - **Package Manager**: Nimble and Atlas for dependency management
 - **Docker-in-Docker**: Run Docker commands inside the container for databases, services, etc.